uid/caesar-web/README.markdown

     cd /var/django/caesar
     sudo pip-2.7 install -r requirements.txt

+Note: This may not install ldap correctly if you're running OS X. If importing ldap causes errors, run:

+    pip-2.7 install python-ldap==2.3.13

 ### Initializing the application
 Now, checkout the code (creating any necessary directories).
 Caesar assumes that